 Controls, Constants, and Variables in Life

 So, this is a good year; my worst was 2008.
 I won’t get into the specifics, but instead let’s look at the lessons I learned that year.
 The following are the three mechanisms that control our lives:

-- Constants: Things you cannot change: i.e. genetics, age, physiology, general appearance, I.Q., gender, etc.
+- Constants: Things you cannot change: e.g. genetics, age, physiology, birth, death, general appearance, I.Q., gender, etc.

-- Controls: Circumstances or occurrences that are out of your control: i.e. accidents, illness, other people, the economy, death, etc.
+- Controls: Circumstances or occurrences that are out of our control: e.g. freak accidents, illnesses, other people, the economy, etc.

-- Variables: Things which you have control over: i.e. attitude, lifestyle, relationships, career, extracurricular activities, etc.
+- Variables: Things that you have control of: e.g. attitude, lifestyle, relationships, career, extracurricular activities, etc.

-These three mechanisms of control dictate our daily struggle, mind-set, attitude, and ultimately our success.
-We can control some things, and are controlled by others.
-But what I want to focus on today is the greatest enemy of peace, which is Controls.
-Controls is the great fear and the great unknown.
-It can change your life in a second and you never see it coming.
+What I want to focus on today is the greatest enemy of peace, and that is Controls.
+Controls come from the great unknown.
+It is the source of our greatest fears because your life can change in seconds and you never see it coming.
 It is the finger of God.
 It is fate.

-Some may argue that our attitude can eliminate the effects of controls, or that our happiness is purely dictated by our negative reaction to stressful events.
+Some argue that one’s attitude will eliminate fear and other negative effects of controls; that our happiness is strictly determined by our reaction to stressful events.
 This is the case when, say, your car breaks down or you catch a cold.
-But if your son gets flattened by a garbage truck or your house burns down, well, positive thinking won’t help much, at least not in the short run.
+But if your son gets flattened by a garbage truck or your house burns down, well, positive thinking will only take you so far.
 You are no longer in control; you are being controlled.
 Too much control can cause a breakdown.

 Nothing.
 You don’t have to like it; flee from it if you can.
 We are justified in fearing Controls.
 You can never control the Controller.
-But when crap happens, fight it if you can, embrace it if you can’t.
+But when crap happens, fight it where you can, embrace it if you can’t.
 Turn tragedy into action, not reaction, and know that given enough time you can get through anything, and maybe come out stronger for it.

 You will always have controls.
 This is how we learn and grow; this is the purpose of life.
 There is no pleasure without pain.
 The knife is honed by friction.